Juliette Hampton Morgan: Activism for civil rights and social justice

 Morgan's first public statements regarding social justice issues came in 1932 when she spoke out in defense of motherhood and special training for women such as home economics classes, and extended her support for creating a federal department of child welfare.
 In 1938, she wrote letters in defense of "the Southern Woman", challenging the preconceived notions of the era.

-Morgan also became involved in an interracial women’s prayer group, the Fellowship of the Concerned.
-Meetings for the group had to be held in African-American churches; white churches refused to allow the group to use their facilities because integrated meetings violated the city’s municipal code.
+Morgan also became involved in an interracial women's prayer group, the Fellowship of the Concerned.
+Meetings for the group had to be held in African-American churches; white churches refused to allow the group to use their facilities because integrated meetings violated the city's municipal code.
 It was during this time that Morgan became more active in civil rights.

 Though Morgan could afford a car, she suffered from severe anxiety which prohibited her from driving.
 Due to this, Morgan took the city buses from her home, where she lived with her mother, to her position with the Montgomery Public Library.
 She would frequently witness the unjust treatment of the African-American riders by the white bus drivers.
-One incident in particular made Morgan angry.
-Morgan witnessed an African-American woman proceeding with the custom of the time: she paid her fare in the front of the bus, exited the bus, and proceeded to the rear door to get on the back of the bus.
+One incident in particular made Morgan angry, when she witnessed an African-American woman proceeding with the custom of the time: she paid her fare in the front of the bus, exited the bus, and proceeded to the rear door to get on the back of the bus.
 On this occasion, however, the bus driver sped away as the woman tried to re-enter.
 Fed up, Morgan jumped to her feet and pulled the emergency cord, stopping the bus.
 She yelled at the bus driver and demanded that he let the woman back in the bus.
 Morgan would continue to repeat this action when necessary for several years.

-Morgan’s letter writing did come at a price as many members of the white community began to shun her publicly.
+Morgan's letter writing did come at a price as many members of the white community began to shun her publicly.
 She was even fired from a bookstore job she had after she had just graduated from college because of a letter she had published in the newspaper.

 Montgomery bus boycott

 On December 1, 1955, Rosa Parks was arrested after refusing to give up her seat and move to the back of a Montgomery city bus.
 Eleven days later, on December 12, 1955, Morgan wrote another letter to the editor of the Montgomery Advertiser in support of Ms. Parks and the boycott that followed.
 She stated in her letter:

-The Negroes of Montgomery seem to have taken a lesson from Gandhi...
-Their own task is greater than Gandhi's however, for they have greater prejudice to overcome.
-One feels that history is being made in Montgomery these days...
-It is hard to imagine a soul so dead, a heart so hard, a vision so blinded and provincial as not to be moved with admiration at the quiet dignity, discipline and dedication with which the Negroes have conducted their boycott.